marialarsson/tsugite/README.md

 Switch to view of fabricated geometry with F (to be implemented).

-Turn on/off milling path display with key P (to be improved).
+Turn on/off milling path display with key M (to be improved).

 ### Preview Options